atishay/atishay.github.io/themes/jain/README.md

 ## Footer

-* The footer contains 4 sections that can be specified in the front matter.
+* The footer contains up to sections that can be specified in the front matter.
+The template has special column arrangement for the sectioning as defined below.
-* The first section is called about and the second is called disclaimer but the text cn be modified in the settings as an array in `Site.Params.Footer` with the following options
+* There can be modified in the settings as an array in `Site.Params.Footer` with the following options
     * `title` - Title of the section.
     * `description` - In Markdown
     * `image` - Show an image in the section (by default pulled to the left with 50% width).